FLCAC-admin/FLCAC-docs/docs/FAQ.md

 ## Data Submission
 :::{dropdown} How do I submit data to the FLCAC?
-Submission processes vary for each repo, so it is recommended to reach out to the repo managers/owners to submit data or inquire about the specific data submission process.
-The USLCI submission process is currently recommended as the default FLCAC submission process.
-The submission handbook may be found [here](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/00-sub-handbook-landing.md) and a YouTube training video that covers this process is located [here](https://www.youtube.com/watch?v=jecyDLHu6OQ).
+Follow the guidance provided in the [FLCAC Submission Handbook](https://flcac-admin.github.io/FLCAC-docs/datasubmissionhandbook).
+An overview of the FLCAC Submission Handbook is provided in the [Data Submission Toolkit](https://flcac-admin.github.io/FLCAC-docs/datasubmissiontoolkit) and a YouTube training video that covers this process is located [here](https://www.youtube.com/watch?v=jecyDLHu6OQ).
-The current FLCAC-docs repo also includes various resources for preparing your data for the FLCAC.

-Here is a brief overview of the data preparation process:

-- Map elementary flows to {term}`FEDEFL <Federal Elementary Flow List>`
-- Map technosphere flows to those that exist in the FLCAC repos, or create new processes that produce the desired flows.
-Cut-off flows can also be created if needed, but these are not recommended.
-- Import the data into openLCA, this can be done before or after the mapping process.
-- Align the processes and flows with the NAICS folder structure.
-- Complete the metadata for each process as described in the [USLCI metadata guidance tables](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/02-how-to-publish-in-the-uslci.md#metadata-guidance-tables).
-- Export the processes intended for submission and submit them to the repo owner/manager.
-  - If you are the repo owner/manager then you will integrate the new processes into the existing database and push it to the collaboration server.
 :::

 :::{dropdown} How do I align my elementary flows with the Federal Elementary Flow List?
 All data on the FLCAC must use elementary flows that conform to the {term}`Federal Elementary Flow List`.
-For additional informatoin on flow mapping, see [Flow Mapping](Reference/FlowMapping.md)
+For additional informatoin on flow mapping, see [Flow Mapping](Reference/FlowMapping.md).
 :::